 - Margie de Leon on Head Meds: How Not to be a Zombie

-Try Sulu Piassok, Pancit 1913, Menestra Favorito, Bicol Express, Sigarillas Salad with Grieben, Pancit Musiko, Batanes Yellow Rice, Chicken Relleno Antigo, Adobong Batangas, Felicidad and grilled meats with Salsa Monja among other gastronomic finds.
-It also offers vegan options for many of its recipes and can accommodate requests for special dietary needs with prior arrangements.
+Try Sulu Piassok, Pancit 1913, Menestra Favorito, Bicol Express, Sigarillas Salad with Grieben, Pancit Musiko, Batanes Yellow Rice, Chicken Relleno Antigo, Adobong Batangas, Felicidad, and grilled meats with Salsa Monja, among other gastronomic finds.
+They also offer vegan options for many of its recipes and can accommodate requests for special dietary needs with prior arrangements.

-The restaurant commonly uses organic ingredients.
-It uses no MSG, artificial flavors, seasonings and preservatives.
+The restaurant commonly uses organic ingredients without MSG, artificial flavors, seasonings, or preservatives.
 All ingredients that can be sourced locally and from their points of origin are used.

 Traditional cooking methods are applied in a modern kitchen that observes strict sanitary standards to ensure that the food served is safe and clean.
 Adarna regularly offers new dishes on its menu to celebrate the diverse culinary traditions of the country for its guests to discover and enjoy.

-Here’s the exotic dishes we tried that night at
+Here are the exotic dishes we tried that night:

-Adarna Restaurant’s Kesong Puti Langka Fry with Mango Drizzle Dessert P95
+Kesong Puti Langka Fry with Mango Drizzle Dessert (Php95)

-When In Manila, do check out the Ignite Manila events to get yourself an “edumacation” and learn cool new things!
-You also get to meet lots of great individuals who attend the Ignite Events.
+When in Manila, do check out Ignite Manila’s events to get yourself an “edumacation” and learn cool new things!
+You also get to meet lots of great individuals who attend them.

-When In Manila, also be sure to get a taste of REALLY GOOD Filipino food at Adarna Food and Culture Restaurant.
+When In Manila, also, be sure to get a taste of REALLY GOOD Filipino food at Adarna Food and Culture Restaurant.
 Try their fresh fruit shakes, especially the Langka Shake.
 I’m also a big fan of their Grilled Chicken Breast with Kesong Puti dish and the Kesong Puti Langka Fry with Mango Drizzle Dessert.
-Either way, you’re sure to have a gastronomic time, while feeling that sense of culture with every visit to Adarna Food and Culture Restaurant!
+Either way, you’re sure to have a gastronomic time while feeling a sense of culture with every visit to Adarna Food and Culture Restaurant!